 Your children will love staying here, and they’ll remember these larger-than-life characters around the resort for many years to come.
 And don’t be surprised if they want to spend more time at the pool than in the theme parks.

-For more information, all of our articles for Disney’s Art of Animation Resort are available here.
+For more information, all of our articles for Disney’s Art of Animation Resort are available in our resort guide:

 Additionally, you might enjoy some of these other planning articles: